semrush/intergalactic/website/docs2/style/typography/typography.md

 The remaining headings are used for the content part of products and landing pages.
 For headings with a size of 16px and smaller, use the `bold` font-weight (`--bold` token).

-@table-caption Heading from h5 to h6 levels and styles
+Table: Heading from h5 to h6 levels and styles

 |     | Appearance           | Styles                                                  | Tokens                |
 | --- | -------------------- | ------------------------------------------------------- | --------------------- |